Quasi-fibered boundary pseudodifferential operators: Parametrix construction of Dirac operators

-will also ensure that \cite[Theorem~8.1]{KR0} can be applied.
-These observations can be summarized as follows. \begin{proposition} Suppose that for $H_i$ maximal or submaximal, the stratified space $\widehat{S}_i$ associated to $S_i$ is Witt.
-Suppose also that \eqref{do.61c} holds for $H_i$ submaximal and that \eqref{do.61} or \eqref{do.61b} holds for each fiber of $\phi_i:H_i\to S_i$.
-Then there exists a a $\QFB$ metric $g_{\QFB}$ as in Assumption~\ref{do.1} such that Theorem~\ref{do.28} applies for $\delta$ not in \eqref{do.27e} and at distance $\mu>\frac12$ from this set.
-Moreover, the metric $g_{\QFB}$ can be chosen so that Theorem~\ref{do.28} applies to the associated Hodge-deRham operator for $\delta=0$ provided $\mathfrak{d}_{S_i}$ has no $L^2$ kernel in degrees $\frac{\bd_i\pm q}2$ for $q\in\{0,1,2\}$ when $H_{i}$ is maximal or submaximal. \end{proposition} \begin{proof} The Witt assumption ensures that $\mathfrak{d}_{S_i}$ will be essentially self-adjoint by taking $g_{S_i}$ sufficiently small.
-This means Assumption~\ref{do.26} holds for $\delta$ at distance at least $\mu>\frac12$ from any point of \eqref{do.27e} for $H_i$ maximal or submaximal.
-Taking $g_{S_i}$ smaller, we can also assume that Assumption~\ref{do.26} will hold for $\delta=0$ provided $\mathfrak{d}_{S_i}$ has no $L^2$ kernel in degrees $\frac{\bd_i\pm q}2$ for $q\in\{0,1,2\}$ for $H_{i}$ maximal or submaximal.
-Finally, since \eqref{do.61c} is equivalent to condition \eqref{su.7f}, we see by \eqref{do.61} or \eqref{do.61b} and \cite[Example~7.3]{KR0} that we can assume, for $H_i$ submaximal, taking the metrics $g_{Y_i}$ smaller if needed, that Assumption~\ref{su.7} will hold.
+will also ensure that \cite[Theorem~9.1]{KR0} can be applied so that Assumption~\ref{do.46} will hold.
+These observations can be summarized as follows. \begin{theorem} Suppose that $M$ is of depth 2, that \eqref{do.61c} holds for $H_i$ submaximal and that \eqref{do.61} or \eqref{do.61b} holds for each fiber of $\phi_i:H_i\to S_i$.
+Then there exists a $\QFB$ metric $g_{\QFB}$ as in Assumption~\ref{do.1} such that Theorem~\ref{do.28} applies to the associated Hodge-deRham operator for $\delta$ not in \eqref{do.27e} and at distance $\mu>\frac12$ from this set.
+Moreover, the metric $g_{\QFB}$ can be chosen so that Theorem~\ref{do.28} applies to the associated Hodge-deRham operator for $\delta=-\frac12$ provided $\mathfrak{d}_{S_i}$ has no $L^2$ kernel in degrees $\frac{\bd_i\pm q}2$ for $q\in\{0,1,2\}$ when $H_{i}$ is maximal or submaximal. \end{theorem} \begin{proof} By \eqref{do.61c} as well as \eqref{do.61} or \eqref{do.61b} and \cite[Example~8.3]{KR0}, for $H_i$ submaximal, taking the metrics $g_{Y_{ij}}$ smaller if needed, we know that Assumptions~\ref{su.7} and \ref{do.46} will hold.
+From \eqref{do.61} or \eqref{do.61b}, we also deduce that for $H_i$ maximal, $\mathfrak{d}_{S_i}$ will be essentially self-adjoint by requiring that the induced metrics on the fibers of $\phi_{ij}: \pa_jS_i\to S_j$ be sufficiently small in the sense of Remark~\ref{e.3h} for all $H_j<H_i$.
+This means that Assumption~\ref{do.26} holds for $\delta$ at distance at least $\mu>\frac12$ from any point of \eqref{do.27e} for $H_i$ maximal or submaximal.
+Changing the $\QFB$ metric by scaling the metrics $g_{S_i}$ to make them smaller if needed, we can also assume that Assumption~\ref{do.26} will hold for $\delta=-\frac12$ provided $\mathfrak{d}_{S_i}$ has no $L^2$ kernel in degrees $\frac{\bd_i\pm q}2$ for $q\in\{0,1,2\}$ for $H_{i}$ maximal or submaximal. \end{proof} \begin{remark} In Theorem~\ref{ift.15} below, which is a generalization to higher depth of \cite[Theorem~9.1]{KR0}, we were able to remove assumption \eqref{do.61c}. \end{remark}